lvphj/epydemiology/README.md

 #### Returns

-Pandas dataframe containing a tabulation of the odds ratio.
+Pandas dataframe containing a tabulation of the log odds for a categorised variable.

 #### Other notes